DaveWM/dave-martin-blog/content/posts/critique-of-pure-hooks.md

 title = "Critique of Pure Hooks"

 +++
 It may surprise you, given the title of this post, that I'm not _absolutely_ against hooks.
 I actually think that they're mostly an improvement over the old class API.
-What concerns me is how they've effected how React is used in practice.
+What concerns me is how they've affected how React is used in practice.
 React is now perceived as a full framework, rather than just a library for UI rendering.
 It's claimed that hooks have enabled this shift.
 I've been told that hooks solve fundamental problems like state management, controlling side effects, and writing testable code.
 I completely disagree with this.
 I've now encountered this belief several times, at several different companies, and it has inspired me to write this post as a rebuttal.

 ### Why Hooks?